woywoy123/AnalysisG/README.md

 For instance, if any truth particle matching to specific detector particles is needed, this would be defined within the event class.

 The philosophy of this package is that the events within ROOT files are compiled into pythonic objects, where trees, branches and leaves define the relevant object's attributes (e.g. PT, eta, phi, energy,.,..).
-To create custom particle objects, a base class is inherited, which interprets and compiles the particle as needed (see tutorial below).which interprets and compiles the particle as needed (see tutorial below).
+To create custom particle objects, a base class is inherited, which interprets and compiles the particle as needed (see tutorial below).
 These particle objects live within event objects that can be used to introduce further complexity, such as truth matching and so forth.

 The second phase of the framework is to bridge the Deep Learning framework (PyTorch Geometric) and events within ROOT files.